TSABM/inbre-retina/README.md

 # internship
 Code and documents for the internship

+Day 39 7/22/24
+12:40 pm - 2:19 pm
+3:31 pm - 5:18 pm

+working on having the controls select the mouse interaction mode.
+Currently it does not yet work.

+selecting interaction mode now works, only drawing works at the moment.
+Working now on properly storing the label boxes for export and editing.
+Been doing a bit of refactoring to let this work.

 Day 38 7/20/24
 12:56pm - 2:40 pm
 3:20pm - 3:45 pm
+5:35 pm - 6:35 pm

 Boxes draw properly and are stored in a temporary list in the canvas object.
 Currently boxes cant be deleted yet or edited in any way.